A student with a graduate assistantship may appeal a decision regarding an assistantship in the following circumstances:

 If the dean determines that the appeal might have merit, they will request a review by an ad hoc Appeal Committee of the Graduate Faculty Senate consisting of five senators who are not members of the academic program involved in the appeal.
 The Graduate School will provide information to the student, the department/program and members of the ad hoc GFS Appeal Committee regarding the content, process and regulations/policies pertaining to the appeal.
 Upon compilation of the appeal file, the Dean of the Graduate School will send a copy of file materials to the members of the Appeal Committee and to the department/program.
 If the program/department wishes to respond in writing, its statement will be distributed to the Appeal Committee, the student and representatives from the Graduate School.

-A hearing will be scheduled as soon as all parties can meet: the student (and an advisor from the university community, if desired), representatives from the department/program, the Appeal Committee and the Graduate School.
+A hearing will be scheduled within 30 days* of receiving the notice of appeal.
+Parties to the hearing include: the student (and an advisor from the university community, if desired), the student’s assistantship supervisor (optional), department chair (optional), department director of graduate studies (optional), the Appeal Committee and the Graduate School.
 At this hearing, the department or program will first invite the student making the appeal to present the case discussed in the written statement.
 The Appeal Committee may ask questions at this point, and once its questions have been answered, will give the program/department the opportunity to defend its dismissal of the student.
+The student’s supervisor, department chair, or director of graduate studies may also contribute to the discussion; a department may also designate an alternate department member to participate in place of the aforementioned.
 Following further questions from the Appeal Committee, the hearing will be adjourned.